 Administrative staff and coders play an important role in revenue collection, although some may perceive these positions as merely data collection.
 Foster teamwork and collaboration by offering coders opportunities in mentoring, and other career-development resources, to change this perception, while growing their knowledge base and displaying appreciation for their contributions to the organization’s financial success.

-Benefits of a Revenue Cycle Management System
+Benefits of a Revenue Cycle Management (RCM) Solution

 Many providers choose to invest in healthcare Revenue Cycle Management (RCM) software, typically a Practice Management product.
 While other providers may choose to outsource RCM to ensure a thorough, accurate knowledge of ICD-10 codes.

-RCM software can usually stand-alone or may integrate with Electronic Health Records (EHR).
+RCM software can usually stand-alone or may integrate with electronic health records (EHR).
 It can assist in storing and managing patient billing records and potentially reduce the time between seeing the patient, billing, and reimbursement by interacting with other EHR systems.
 An RCM system may be able to assist with the transition from fee-for-service to value-based reimbursement by giving a more detailed look at the patient populations.
 Other benefits of an RCM system can include:

 - Saving time by automating duties like appointment and payment reminders, and reaching out to insurers regarding claim denials